Exploring the Small Magellanic Cloud to the Faintest X-ray Fluxes: Source Catalog, Timing and Spectral Analysis: Observations and Data Reduction

 \section{Observations and Data Reduction}

-The two SMC deep-fields are located in the most active star forming region of the bar.
-Deep Field-1 (DF1) is positioned at the most pulsar-rich location identified from previous surveys.
-The DF1 coordinates also coincide with the primary position used by the RXTE monitoring program \cite{laycock2005} (herafter L05), for weekly pulsar observations of 5-10 ksec duration for the past 8 years.
-Deep Field-2 (DF2) was previously observed with Chandra in 2002, as reported by \cite{taylor2004}.
-The earlier observation was a 10 ksec ACIS-I observation which discovered two new pulsars and a bright supernova remnant.
-The two SMC Deep Fields were each observed for a total of 100 ksec as detailed in Table~\ref{tab:obs}.
+The two SMC fields (Table~\ref{tab:obs}) are located in the most active star forming region of the Bar.
+Each field was observed for a total of 100 ksec with {\it Chandra}'s Advanced CCD Imaging Spectrometer (ACIS), as detailed in Table~\ref{tab:obs}.
 For mission operational reasons the observations could not be scheduled as contiguous blocks, a circumstance anticipated in advance.
 DF1 was observed in two observations of $\sim$ 50 ksec each, over the course of two days.
 DF2 was split into 3 observations spread over three days.
-Aim-point and roll-angle were identical for the observations making up each field, so as to simplify the data reduction.
-The Advanced CCD Imaging Spectrometer (ACIS) was used, with the ACIS-I array at the aimpoint and CCDs I0-I3 \& S5-S6 taking data in the full unfiltered sensitivity range (nominally 0.3-8 keV).
-Timed exposure, faint-mode was used with the default "most-efficient" frame time of 3.2sec.
-Smoothed images of the Chandra data are shown in Figures~\ref{fig:imageDF1} \& ~\ref{fig:imageDF2}.
+The spacecraft aim-point and roll-angle were identical for the observations making up each field, so as to simplify the data reduction.
+The ACIS-I array was selected for its large (16$\times$16') contiguous square field imaged by 4 front-illuminated CCDs (I0-I3).
+Two of the "S" array CCDs (S5, S6) were also active.
+Timed exposure, faint-mode was used with the default "most-efficient" frame time of 3.2sec, and the unfiltered energy range (0.1-15 keV).

+Deep Field-1 (DF1) is positioned at the most pulsar-rich location identified from previous surveys.
+The DF1 coordinates also coincide with the primary position used by the {\it RXTE} monitoring program (L05), for weekly pulsar observations of 5-10 ksec duration for the past 10 years, DF2 was also frequently observed by {\it RXTE}.
+Figure~\ref{fig:surveyfields} shows all {\it Chandra} observations in the SMC Bar, which was targeted by an earlier shallow survey (\citealt{taylor2004}, \citealt{antoniou2009}).
+DF1 and DF2 were previously observed as Field-5 and Field-4 of the shallow survey.
+The earlier observations were 10 ksec ACIS-I observations which discovered the pulsars SXP503 and SXP138 \citep{edge2004}, and a bright supernova remnant \citep{taylor2004} coincident with the {\it ROSAT} source PSPC 461= HRI 38 \citep{sasaki2000}.